daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-02/README.md

 ## Discussion Questions

-Using the discussion entry in your canvas assignment, answer the following questions to the best of your ability.
+Create a new markdown page in your reading notes repo for this class.
+On that page, answer the following questions.
 You will not be graded on correctness, but rather on your attempt to answer the question.
+Once you've created your new page, submit a link to that page using the canvas discussion entry field.
+Links should be somewhat of the format `https://USERNAME.github.io/reading-notes/class-##-reading`.

 1. What is one benefit of JavaScript not enforcing type?
 2. What is one downside of JavaScript not enforcing type?